 Probiotics are beneficial bacteria found in your gut and as supplements.
 They’re known for fighting inflammation and supporting your overall digestive health.
-Since they’re living microorganisms, properly storing your probiotic supplement maximizes their shelf life and provides you with the most health benefits.
+Since they’re living microorganisms, properly storing your probiotic supplement maximizes their shelf life but not all need to be stored in the fridge.

 Despite what many believe, not all probiotics need to be refrigerated.
 Both the probiotic strain and the manufacturing process determine how you should store your probiotics.
 This article explains probiotic storage and key tips to know when you should refrigerate your probiotic supplements.

 Many factors affect probiotics’ survival and efficacy, including: